 That’s the core of Ted’s message on Twitter, summed up perfectly in his pinned tweet.

 By consistently spreading this message and using the hashtag for years, he has built a community around it.
-When anyone clicks on that hashtag, it will bring up a stream of content all about Ted’s message.
+When anyone clicks on it, it will bring up a stream of content all about Ted’s message.

 Imagine having something similar for your brand.